 Arguably not the best person to comment on ethical issues.

-Google Analytics, originally launched in 2005, is a platform used to track and report on website traffic, and accounts for a significant share of the online analytics market.
+Launched in 2005, Google Analytics is a platform used to track and report on website traffic, and accounts for a significant share of the online analytics market.

-If you are planning to record website traffic, it’s best to have a transparent policy about any data you collect, so we’ve listed a couple of great ethical alternatives below:
+If you plan to record website traffic, it’s best to have a transparent policy about any data collected, so we’ve listed a couple of great ethical alternatives below:

 Plausible is marketed as a simple, lightweight alternative to Google Analytics.
 Their script is 14 times smaller, which should mean quicker load times, and key information is stored on a single page.
 It’s open-source and available on GitHub, and is committed to giving the user full ownership of their data.
 It’s great if you’d prefer a minimalist approach, and also emails users a weekly report including key stats like “pageviews, visitor numbers, top pages and top referrers for the week.”